 Avoid these eight common backup mistakes

-1. Backing up data too infrequently.
+1. Backing up data too infrequently

-2. Confusing a RAID system with a data backup.
+2. Confusing a RAID system with a data backup

-3. Always keep the copy nearby.
+3. Always keep the copy close by

-4. Overwriting data too quickly.
+4. Overwriting data too quickly

-Many small companies work according to the well-known big-father-father-son principle.
+Many small companies work according to the well-known grandfather-father-son principle.
 In this case, daily, weekly and monthly data backups complement each other.
 The danger: the daily incremental backup copies are overwritten too quickly.
 The data store containing Monday's copy is already overwritten on Thursday with the next daily backup.
 It makes more sense to keep all daily backups until the weekly backup has been completed.
-This way, a complete system restore can still be accomplished at the end of a week.
+This way, a complete system restore can still be accomplished at the end of the week.

-5. No concept of system restore.
+5. No concept for system recovery

-6. Inflexible backup software.
+6. Inflexible backup software

 7. Unclear responsibilities

-8. Be deterred by security costs.
+8. Be deterred by the cost of security